-Some artist that were on the same road like you are listed bellow; they are a big motivation for all beginner artists.
-I hope you will get you inspiration and motivation, and you will pick NOW your pencils and paper.
+Some artist that was on the same road like you are listed below; they are a big motivation for all beginner artists.
+I hope you will get your inspiration and motivation, and you will pick NOW your pencils and paper.

 Start now, not tomorrow!
 Don’t give up, and when you wish to give up pick those pencils and push it!

 Angie Blakewood is very known among drawing community, and she often posts images of her drawing improvements.
 Because she knows that this all beginners needs, to continue drawing.
 Amazing improvement in four years, right?
 You can do it too!

 Carolin Stratmann is pet and wildlife artist, and today she is doing a lot of commission.
 And she needed only four years to get to this level, and by the way she is self-taught.

 Jeffrey Appiatu hyperrealism is so good that for an untrained eye is hard to recognize a drawing, and many people believe that they look to photography.
 All we can say to this that Jeffery is real motivation guy, I hope you will not give up and that one day we will look at your hyperrealism artworks like this one.

 With hard work, you will come to results, and this is the only way.
 There are no shortcuts with drawing; you must go slow.
 This is not a race, it is a slow ride with a steam train.
 Enjoy your view, and learn as much as you can.

 Girl, Wash Your Face: Stop Believing the Lies About Who You Are so You Can Become Who You Were Meant to Be

 $13.49 in stock

 How Not to Die: Discover the Foods Scientifically Proven to Prevent and Reverse Disease